New Jersey Criminal Records

 - Bail amount/conditions

-New Jersey Sex Offender Listings
+What is the New Jersey Sex Offender Registry?

 - Offender's name and address including aliases used by the offender;